Project Materials

 Some people insist that there are only two kinds of hypotheses: the Null hypothesis and the Alternative hypothesis.
 While there’s some truth to it, you’d be better off learning the differences between the most prevalent variants since these words are used so frequently.

-There are also complex, , directional, non-directional, statistical, associative, and casual hypotheses in addition to the null and alternative ones.
+There are also complex, simple, directional, non-directional, statistical, associative, and casual hypotheses in addition to the null and alternative ones.
 One hypothesis can meet many criteria, therefore the hypotheses need not be mutually exclusive.
 However, understanding the differences between them can help you develop your own.

 1. Null Hypothesis